 and became a god of lighting!

-So, this is what happens when naturists turn into artists 😉 We also had an amazing hike in Mecca Hills, but the report will come as a separate post.
+So, this is what happens when naturists turn into artists 😉 Next day, we also had an amazing hike in the Painted Canyon.

 The next opportunity for body art, even though it will be a very different experience, is next week already – “New York Naked Painting Party – World Tour Kick Off!” – see you there?